AdobeDocs/learning-manager.en/help/migrated/kb/okta-active-directory-integration.md

 # Okta Active Directory integration with Adobe Learning Manager {#okta-active-directory-integration-with-adobe-learning-manager}

-In this document, you will learn how to integrate Adobe Learning Manager with Okta Active Directory (AD).  `When you integrate Adobe Learning Manager with Okta AD, you can:`
+In this document, you will learn how to integrate Adobe Learning Manager with Okta Active Directory (AD).&nbsp;When you integrate Adobe Learning Manager with Okta AD, you can:

 * Check and control Learning Manager user's access in Okta AD.
 * Enable users to be automatically signed in to Adobe Learning Manager with their Okta AD accounts.&nbsp;